 As a photographer, I’m drawn to borderlands, boundaries, marginal places.
 Abandoned shipyards.
 Factory towns in decline.
-Outskirts and suburbs of major metropolises.
+Outskirts and interstices of big cities.
 Oilfields and quarries.
 Sprawling industrial farmlands.
 Warehouse districts.
 Desert communities.
 Clearcutting sites.
 Seaside towns and carnival parks in the off season.

-Part of my attraction to such places is idiosyncratic: I simply like the feeling of being lost on a backroad with a camera and no particular plan—just the sheer potential of a dawnrise in another trucker motel.
+Part of my attraction to such places is idiosyncratic: I see more clearly, more viscerally, when I’m lost on a backroad with a camera and no particular plan—just a restless curiosity illuminated by another dawn glowing darkly beyond my motel window.

-Part of the attraction is pragmatic: chances are no one else has shot this particular place (or could ever find it) and you can work relatively unmolested (save for the occasional security guard / attack dog / unmarked mineshaft / toxic waste dump).
+Part of the attraction is pragmatic: chances are no one else has thought to shoot this particular place and I can work methodically and without interruption (save for the occasional security guard / attack dog / unmarked mineshaft / toxic waste dump).

-And the final part of the attraction isn’t so much an attraction as it is a deeper, more urgent sense of responsibility: as a photographer you have the ability to show people things they otherwise might never see—things that could change the way they think about the world and the impact they have on it—so you’d better have at it.
+And the final part of the attraction isn’t so much an attraction as it is a deeper, more urgent sense of responsibility: as a photographer you can show people things they otherwise might never see or consider worthy of rumination—things that could change the way they think about the world and the impact they have on it—so you’d better have at it.

-So when people see my pictures, what I hope they walk away with is a question along the following lines: “This is where we’ve come.
+So when people see my pictures, I hope they walk away with a question along the following lines: “This is where we’ve come.
 This is the price we paid to get here.
-In the grand scheme, was it all worth it?”
+In the end, was it all worth it?”

 Since 2002, Bixler has traveled within and beyond the borders of California to chronicle the impact of rapid settlement and development in the American West.
 His photographs address the environmental complexities that attend such development, and focus on the collisions of—and interstices between—urban, suburban, industrial and rural landscapes.

-Bixler is a founding member of the Los Angeles-based arts collective Project 51, which was awarded a grant by ArtPlace America for its project Play the LA River.
-He lives in Los Angeles.
+Bixler is a founding member of the Los Angeles-based arts collective Project 51, which was awarded a major grant by ArtPlace America for its project Play the LA River.
+He lives in Princeton, New Jersey.
 A self-taught photographer, he holds an MA in English from the University of Victoria.